Distributed ARIMA Models for Ultra-long Time Series: Introduction

 On the other hand, the unprecedented scale of data collection has driven a vast literature on studying statistical estimation and inference problems in a distributed manner, both in a frequentist setting \citep{kleiner2014scalable,zhang2015divide,Jordan2019,chen2019quantile}, and a Bayesian setting \citep{suchard2010understanding,wang2013parallelizing,maclaurin2015firefly,coluccia2016bayesian}.
 Among the existing methods, the divide-and-conquer approach, one of the most important and easy to implement algorithms on distributed platforms, provides an algorithm design paradigm in which a given problem is divided into a set of related subproblems that are simple to process.
 Their solutions are then aggregated using proper aggregation strategies.
 Ideally, the subproblems can be solved in parallel, which is computationally more manageable than dealing with the original problem.
 Due to its simplicity for parallel processing, the divide-and-conquer strategy has been widely used in the statistical literature to untangle large-scale problems with independent data \citep[see, \eg,][and Section~\ref{sec:tsforecast} for detailed descriptions]{zhang2013communication,kleiner2014scalable,lee2015communication,zhu2021least,pan2021note}.

 In this paper, we follow the idea of divide-and-conquer and provide a novel approach to addressing the large-scale time series forecasting problems in distributed environments.
 Specifically, we propose a distributed time series forecasting framework, in which the long time series is first divided into several subseries spanning short time periods, and models can be applied to each subseries under the reasonable assumption that the DGP remains invariant over a short time.
-The proposed method preserves the local time dependency and performs a straightforward achievement of splitting across samples to make distributed forecasting possible for ultra-long time series with only one round of communication.
 In this view, our framework has the flavor of a ``varying coefficient model'' \citep{fan2008statistical} for a long time series.
 However, unlike the varying coefficient models, we combine the local estimators trained on each subseries using weighted least squares to minimize a global loss function.
-Our framework can be naturally integrated into industry-standard distributed systems with a MapReduce architecture.
-Such a MapReduce algorithm requires only one ``master-and-worker'' communication for each worker node and avoids further iterative steps.
-No direct communication between workers is required.
-To this end, it is highly efficient in terms of communication.

-Although in this paper we illustrate our approach with the ARIMA model, we also suggest that our approach is general and can be applied to other types of forecasting models, such as state-space models, VAR (Vector AutoRegressive) models, and ETS models (see the discussion in Section~\ref{sec:discussion}).
+Considering a general loss function enables our framework to, in principle, be applied to statistical time series forecasting models that can be considered as parametric regression problems.
+However, properly combining the local estimators is of great importance and challenge in practice.
+For example, directly combining the original parameters of ARIMA models trained on subseries sometimes leads to a global ARIMA model with roots inside the unit circle, thus causing the stationary, causality, or invertibility problems.
+Therefore, when applying the proposed distributed forecasting framework to a specific type of model, the key issue is how to process local estimators based on the model settings so that they can be combined properly.
 Conventionally, ARIMA models are among the most widely used forecasting models because (i) they can handle non-stationary and seasonal patterns, (ii) ARIMA models also frequently serve as benchmark methods because of their excellent performance \citep{montero2020fforma,wang2021uncertainty}.
 Nonetheless, such models are difficult to scale up with the current Spark distributed platform due to the nature of time dependency, making it infeasible for large scale time series forecasting.
+Therefore, we restrict our attention to ARIMA models and propose the \emph{Distributed} ARIMA (DARIMA) models, in which a necessary linear transformation step is involved to address the aforementioned issue of estimator combination.